IgnacioHernandezBas/Thesis-Demo/README.md

-# Pose detection for the improvement of Physical Activities.
+# Pose Detection for the improvement of Physical Activities.